chiragdhamija/Distributed-Google-File-System/README.md

 - Minimizing the master’s involvement in read/write operations alleviates the single-master bottleneck

 ## Chunks
-- Larger blocks of size 64 MB (analogous to FS blocks, except larger)
+- Larger blocks of size 12 Bytes each (size is kept very low in order to ease testing , can be changed by changing the variable self.chunk_size in each file)

 ## GFS Master
-- A process running on a separate machine Initially, GFS supported just a single master, but then they added master replication for fault-tolerance in other versions/distributed storage systems
+- A process running on a separate machine .
+This GFS supports a single master.
 - Stores all metadata
- 	-File and chunk namespaces
-		-Hierarchical namespace for files, flat namespace for chunks
 - File-to-chunk mappings
-- Locations of a chunk’s replicas
+- Locations of a primary and secondary chunkserver for each chunk.

-## Chunk Locations
-- Kept in memory, no persistent states : Master polls chunkservers at startup
-- master can restart and recover chunks from chunkservers
-- Note that the hierarchical file namespace is kept on durable storage in the master

 ## GFS Master <--> ChunkServers (Heartbeat mechanism)
 - Master and chunkserver communicate regularly